thejams/superheroe-golang-api/README.md

 - 1 service that allows the comunication with the POD.
 - 1 configmap for passing enviornment variables.
 - 1 ingress to expose the APi outside the k8s cluster and a nginx-ingress-controller for supporting the ingress.

+- run minikube service ingress-nginx-controller --url -n ingress-nginx to see the ip and port generated to interact with the API